efecanxrd/Image-Recostruction-with-GA/README.md

 <h4><img align="center" src="https://raw.githubusercontent.com/efecanxrd/efecanxrd/main/images/xe.gif" width="30"> Install Libraries </h4>
 <h5> The project uses only 1 library.
 You can install the library by typing 'pip install opencv-python' in the terminal </h5>
 <h2> How this is working? </h2>
 <h4> Our algorithm reconstructing a random image into the input image.
 I gave sample images.
-You can find the information about Genetic Algorithm below.
+Please use 20x20 images for best experience.
+Besides, you can find the information about Genetic Algorithm below.
 You might need to translate the page <h4>

 [<img src="https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white"/>](https://medium.com/@efecanxrd/genetic-algorithm-nedir-ne-i%CC%87%C5%9Fe-yarar-cac86be1dea4)